To improve your sleep, the first thing you need to do is to get a baseline of where it is at.

 - Based on my excellent sleep efficiency of 96.4%, I would suggest that I could actually benefit by spending 15-30minutes more in bed each night.

 If a client or participant came to me with a sleep diary that was identical to this, I would recommend for them to aim for a consistent sleep schedule between 11:45pm and 7:30am over the next two weeks.
-If they wanted to bring their bedtime and rise time forward earlier than that (say 11:15pm-7:00am), I would encourage them to still wait until they feel sleepy before going to bed and to also focus on minimising late night exercise, getting 20-30 minutes of sunlight exposure when possible after rising in the morning, staying away from bright screens in the last two hours before bed and actively winding down and relaxing before bed to lower their arousal level and bring on sleepiness earlier.
+I would encourage them to wait until they feel sleepy before going to bed and to also focus on minimising late-night exercise.
+I would recommend them getting 20-30 minutes of sunlight exposure when possible after rising in the morning, staying away from bright screens in the last two hours before bed and actively winding down and relaxing before bed to lower their arousal level.

 Objective vs Subjective

 Here is the objective data from my Misfit Ray for the last 6 nights of the above sleeping period.
-In order to compare the Misfit to the sleep diary data, look at Jan 10 on the Misfit and 9/1/17 on the sleep diary, as the Misfit shows the date of the next morning and the sleep diary the date that the night begins on:
+To compare the Misfit to the sleep diary data, look at Jan 10 on the Misfit and 9/1/17 on the sleep diary, as the Misfit shows the date of the next morning and the sleep diary the date that the night begins on:

 The main discrepancy is the 37 minutes awake shown on the Jan 13 Misfit data, which is the night that I had a 10:10pm basketball game (12/1/17).
 I don’t recall being awake for that long (or at all) once I fell asleep that night, but I could have potentially been more restless at the start of that night due to the late exercise.
 My poor quality of sleep on that night relative to the other nights of data does back up this theory.

 The Jan 15 data also shows an exceptional night of sleep, with almost double the amount of restful to light sleep.
-Considering that this was a Saturday with no work, no caffeine after 10am, plenty of relaxing and a nice swim between 4 and 5pm, it does make sense that it was objectively a really good sleep, even if the awakening wasn’t picked up by the Misfit.
+Considering that this was a Saturday with no work, no caffeine after 10am, plenty of relaxing and a nice swim between 4 and 5pm, it does make sense that it was objectively an excellent sleep, even if the awakening wasn’t picked up by the Misfit.

 Apart from a few minor differences, the consistency between the subjective and objective data is actually quite impressive, and something that I hope will continue as I begin my journey of manipulating one variable every 2 weeks this year to look at the impact that it has on my sleep.
 The first episode that will be released using both video footage and a blog post on caffeine.